CloudLabsAI-Azure/M365-Copilot/labguide/pax8.md

 - Analyze documents and policies for inconsistencies.
 - Surface insights from internal communications and business data.
 - Prioritize operational challenges and propose actionable solutions.
-- Collaborate across teams using Copilot to align stakeholders and define KPIs.

 **Copilot Chat vs. Microsoft 365 Copilot:**<br>
 At the start of this lab, it's important to understand the distinction between: